Living Alone With Depression

-Living alone is far more common than it used to be, so I think it’s very important to do our best to view this in the most positive light possible and come up with strategies to maintain and improve our mental health short and long term.
+Living alone is far more common than it used to be, so I think it is important to do our best to view this in the most positive light possible and come up with strategies to maintain and improve our mental health short and long-term.

-Staying busy doesn’t mean you don’t take a break but simply means having your days planned and can look forward to certain tasks/events which may help with your depression.
+Staying busy does not mean you do not take a break but simply means having your days planned, and you can look forward to certain tasks or events, which may help with your depression.

 Here’s a quick example of how you can plan a day:

 On the weekend this schedule will change significantly but remember that it is flexible and can be changed at any time.
-Sometimes just the thought of having structure gives us comfort, even if we don’t follow it completely.
+Sometimes just the thought of having structure gives us comfort, even if we do not follow it completely.

 I’ve joined three sports teams so I can stay busy throughout the year but also have a good excuse to leave my condo and socialize.
-Having commitments forces us to make decisions even if we don’t feel like it because we know people are counting on us.
+Having commitments forces us to make decisions even if we do not feel like it because we know people are counting on us.

-In times of deep depression, we can’t always keep these commitments which is completely fine, and you should not feel guilty for it.
+In times of deep depression, we cannot always keep these commitments, which is completely fine, and you should not feel guilty for it.
 However, there are also times where we can push ourselves, and these social groups give us a perfect nudge out the door.